-The GSSWSR Career Counselor and Writing Coach is located in our building to facilitate easy access.
-In addition to personal and confidential career counselling, coaching on resume writing, cover letter writing, job search and interviewing strategies are integral to the service model for current GSSWSR students and alumni.
+The GSSWSR Career Counselor and Writing Coach offers personal and confidential career counselling, coaching on resume writing, cover letter writing, job search and interviewing strategies integral to the service model for current GSSWSR students and alumni.

 Career Workshops

 Planned conveniently during students' class breaks throughout the fall and spring semesters, GSSWSR Career Development Services offers workshops developed according to student needs and in alignment with CSWE practice behaviors and core competencies for personal and professional growth as a Social Worker.
 Workshops address social work specific career development topics such as: earning a license in Pennsylvania, resume and cover letter format and content, interviewing skills, and job search strategies.
 The schedule of career workshops will be distributed each semester.